Recharge Cape Cod EV Test Drive Event

 - We participated, in 2018, with Eastham, Truro, and Provincetown in “Outer Cape Energize“, a public outreach and education program to a) conserve energy, install solar on homes and businesses, and reduce greenhouse gas emissions.
 We are currently planning outreach efforts ith Outer Cape Towns

 Climate Change Adaptation

 We are planning for and responding to the inevitable flooding due to storm surges and sea-level rise by:

-- Working with the Cape Cod Commission on a vulnerabilities assessment grant.
-We will be holding stakeholder meetings in December 2021.
+- Worked with the Cape Cod Commission on a vulnerabilities assessment grant.
+We worked on holding stakeholder meetings in December 2021.

 - This resulted in the Wellfleet 2022 Hazard Mitigation Plan which examines the vulnerability to rising sea levels and increased storm frequency and severity.
 It follows the municipal vulnerability planning leadership from the State in examining and planning strategies for hardening critical resources and adapting to inevitable changes.
 The plan address the infrastructure changes needed to harden our roads, critical facilities, and vulnerable populations.